An Uncle's Overdose Spurs Medicaid Official To Change Course

 He was found on the couch, looking "at peace," his friend recounted to Ostrovsky.
 They tried to resuscitate him and called for help.
 Sitting on the curb outside, his friend watched the paramedics carry the uncle away.

-The uncle's friend says he has since then quit using drugs and is enrolled in a methadone program — a treatment option that uses another opioid to reduce withdrawal symptoms.
+The uncle's friend says he has since quit using drugs and is enrolled in a methadone program — a treatment option that uses another opioid to reduce withdrawal symptoms.

 Ostrovsky says his former agency, the Centers for Medicare and Medicaid Services, is "ill-equipped" right now to handle the problem of addiction; it's hampered, he says, by a White House that is putting more emphasis on overhauling Medicaid benefits.
 So, for now, Ostrovsky is working outside the government.